Mission

 PsyD Post-Bacc Plus Track

-This track is designed for individuals who have completed a Master's degree from a related field (Counseling, Psychology, Social Work).
-These individuals may petition to transfer up to 14 credits from their previous graduate program, contingent on approval of the Program Director for course equivalency and relevance.
+This track is designed for individuals who have completed a Terminal Master's degree from a related clinical field (Counseling, Psychology, Social Work).
+These individuals may petition to transfer up to 12 credits from their previous graduate program, contingent on approval of the Program Director for course equivalency and relevance.

 Biblical Integration (6 credits)